braincap/WebDevLearnings/README.md

   2.| `npm install jquery --save` | Install any package/module.
 Same for react and react-dom 3.| `npm install webpack` | webpack for bundling
   4.| `npm install --save-dev html-webpack-plugin` | html plugin to mirror html file with webpack's output script fed in into `<body>`
   5.| `npm install --save-dev babel-core babel-loader babel-preset-react` | Installs Babel.
 This is for the JSX -> JS transformation.
 With Webpack you tell it which transformations to make on your code, while Babel is the specific transformation itself.
 Sort of mapper vs the thing itself
   5.| `webpack.config.js` | Create webpack config file.
 Code given above 6.| `echo '{ "presets": ["react"] }' > .babelrc` | Skip this and use query inside babel module loader 7.| `webpack -w` | Keep watching for changes once all above steps are done

+## React